unibo-dtm-se/course-slides/content/_index.md

 ## Exam (the evaluation)

-- Project work is evaluated once per group
+- Project work is _evaluated_ __once per group__
-    1. an overall mark is assigned to the project work, hence to the group
+    1. an _overall mark_ is assigned to the project work, hence to the group
-    2. individual marks are then adjusted based on the _individual_ contributions to the project work
+    2. _individual marks_ are then adjusted based on the __individual contributions__ to the project work

-- Roughly speaking the evaluation of the project work will be based on the following aspects
+- Roughly speaking the evaluation of the project work will be based on the following aspects:
     + the _quality_ of the report and the presentation
     + the _precision_ of requirements elicitation and analysis
     + the _clarity_ of the design _documentation_
-    + the _presence_ of tests and the _meaninfulness_ of the testing process
+    + the _presence_ of tests and the _meaningfulness_ of the testing process
     + the _correct exploitation_ of
         1. version control systems
         2. build automation systems